 Protein, Fats and Carbohydrates make up the three macronutrients that we fuel our bodies with at different points in the day for different reasons.
 There are many different opinions and ideas of what the nutrients are best for and if and when to use them; these are often quite misleading and because it works for one person doesn’t necessarily mean it will work for everyone therefore it is important that we stick to the facts.

-We were told for years that fat was bad for us, now we are told that carbs are bad for us, then red meat gives you cancer and that meat is full of ‘toxins’ and that it may be healthier to be vegan but then others say being vegan is massively unhealthy and that the blood profiling of a vegan is much worse than that of a meat eater.
+We were told for years that fat was bad for us, now we are told that carbs are bad for us, and that meat is full of ‘toxins’ and that it may be healthier to be vegan but then others say being vegan is massively unhealthy and that the blood profiling of a vegan is much worse than that of a meat eater.
 Confused?
 Try listening to these on-going debates every single day and making an educated conclusion for what suits you and/or clients if you are personal trainer!!